-8. Results
+8 Results

-The simulation is tested on a real-world example for the Zurich region for which have available a high resolution transportation network and land-use raster (see Figure ??).
+The simulation is tested on a real-world example for the Zurich region for which we have available a high resolution transportation network and a land-use raster (see Figure 5).
 The area covers approximately a 50x50 kilometer square area where about one million inhabitants are living.
-The landuse utility values R_i are generated based on census data.
+The land-use utility values R_i are generated based on census data.
 Random plans with 1 or 2 intermediary stops are generated for 10^6 agents that are distributed on the area according to job and housing densities.
-The home to work pairs are computed using an external model written by one of the author (see ? for the computation of the rent values presented in Figure ??).
+The home to work pairs are computed using an external model written by one of the authors (see [7] for the computation of the rent values presented in Figure 5).
 The initial social network that connects them is a random graph.
 Obviously, this is not realistic but we intend to evaluate only the computational feasibility in this preliminary work.

-Figure ?? presents the evolution of the sum of the scores of all the agents during the iterative process.
+Figure 2 presents the evolution of the sum of the scores of all the agents during the iterative process.
 It can be seen that the process converges in a few dozens of iterations but that the choices are not optimal since the utility does not reach the maximum value obtained with a full enumeration of the alternatives.
-This is due to the fact that some information is lost in the process and slow to be recovered.
+This is due to the fact that some information is lost in the process.
+It can be recovered slowly through the exploration.
+However, some information can still be lost forever because the exploration mechanism is local: the agents cannot jump to explore a totally new area.
+This limitation could be easily removed.
 Still, the value of the plateau is high enough to ensure plausible strategies for the plans.
 Note that the size of the memory of the agent only slightly affect the convergence properties.